Ruth Fertel: Chris' Steak House (1965–1976)

 In 1965 Fertel, realizing she needed to earn more money to send her sons to college, found a classified ad in the Times-Picayune offering a restaurant for sale, the original Chris Steak House, a 60-seat restaurant at 1100 North Broad St, New Orleans.
 When she realized that it had opened on February 5, 1927, the day she was born, she took this as an omen.
-Ignoring the advice of her banker, lawyer, and friends, she mortgaged her house to purchase the restaurant, even though the business had previously failed six times under the previous owner, Chris Matulich, and despite knowing nothing about the restaurant business.
+Ignoring the advice of her banker, lawyer, and friends, she mortgaged her house to purchase the restaurant despite knowing nothing about the restaurant business.
 She initially planned to raise just $18,000 to cover the purchase price, until it was pointed out to her that she would need an additional $4,000 to cover the cost of renovations and food.
 On her first day, May 24, 1965, she sold 35 steaks at $5 each.
 Within six months, she had made over double her annual salary from her previous job.

 Fertel personally took a hand in every part of the business.
 She had to teach herself how to butcher steak, and despite being just five-foot-two and 110-pounds, would saw up 30-pound short loins by hand until she could afford an electric band saw.
 She staffed her restaurant with single mothers, saying that they were hard workers and reliable.
 For many years, Chris Steak House was the only upscale restaurant in New Orleans with an all-female wait staff.
 From the beginning her restaurant attracted local politicians as well as athletes, businessmen and reporters.
 Local celebrities like Fats Domino were regulars.